 Covid-19: repairs and maintenance - Q&A briefing

-Q. What should landlords do about repairs and maintenance as the Government’s Covid-19 restrictions are eased?
+Q. What should landlords do about repairs and maintenance when Covid-19 restrictions are eased?

 The MHCLG’s previous advice clarified what could be viewed as urgent health and safety issues, explaining that this could include (but is not limited to):

 - If there is a problem with the fabric of the building, for example the roof is leaking